leyao-daily/istio-sdewan/README.md

       - key: request.auth.claims[role]
         # The value in `[]` is defined as the roles in your client.
         values: ["user"]

+# If you have another keycloak service, you may create specified configuration for target mapper claim name.
 ```

 Then you can only access specified resources with the roles your account have.